felixludos/babel-briefings/README.md

 This project heavily relies on [omni-fig](https://github.com/felixludos/omni-fig) for organizing the scripts and config files.

-Assuming you have all the dependencies installed.
-You can run a full update (to scrape, translate, and present) all articles with the command (which uses the `usual` config found in `config/usual.yaml` - where the link must be replaced with your own Notion page):
+The recommended way to update (scrape, translate, and present) all articles, is to first replace the link in the config file `config/usual.yaml` with a link to one of your notion pages where the table of articles should be created (it is recommended for the page to be empty).

+After you only need to run:

 ```bash
 python main.py usual